lwjohnst86/analyzing-cohorts-course/chapter1.md

 it's useful see how multiple variables change over time using simple summary statistics.

 In this case, since we have no only time as a column, but also multiple variables to summarize, we'll need to convert the data into a very long format

+It is expected that you are familiar with data wrangling in the tidyverse, since you will need to use the functions from the dplyr and tidyr packages.

 `@pre_exercise_code`